AlbanPerli/Noema-Declarative-AI/README.md

 #EVALUATE : Evaluating the consequence.
 (Response format: one sentence.
 Stop after the final punctuation)
 #POINT_OF_VIEW : f'Providing a point of view about the task different than {povs}' (Response format: one sentence.
 Stop after the final punctuation)
 #IMPORTANT : I need to be more creative!
 #CONCLUSION : Providing a conclusion which is a synthesis of the previous steps.
-(Response format: one concise paragraph.
+(Response format: one concise final sentence.
 Do not repeat phrases)
 [/INST]

 #TASK: How to write a good iOS application?